 Whyte, S, Schmid, EC, van Hazebrouck Thompson, S & Oberhofer, M 2014, 'Open educational resources for CALL teacher education: the iTILT interactive whiteboard project', Computer Assisted Language Learning, vol. 27, no. 2, pp. 122-148.View/Download from: Publisher's site

-Aubusson, PJ, Burke, PF, Schuck, SR, Kearney, MD & Frischknecht, BD 2014, 'Teachers Choosing Rich Tasks: The Moderating Impact of Technology on Student Learning, Enjoyment and Preparation', Educational Researcher, vol. 43, no. 5, pp. 219-229.View/Download from: UTS OPUS or Publisher's site
+Aubusson, PJ, Burke, PF, Schuck, SR, Kearney, MD & Frischknecht, BD 2014, 'Teachers Choosing Rich Tasks: The Moderating Impact of Technology on Student Learning, Enjoyment and Preparation', Educational Researcher, vol. 43, no. 5, pp. 219-229.View/Download from: Publisher's site

 Burke, PF, Schuck, SR, Aubusson, PJ, Buchanan, JD, Louviere, JJ & Prescott, AE 2013, 'Why do early career teachers choose to remain in the profession?
-The use of best-worst scaling to quantify key factors', International Journal of Educational Research, vol. 62, no. 1, pp. 259-268.View/Download from: UTS OPUS or Publisher's site
+The use of best-worst scaling to quantify key factors', International Journal of Educational Research, vol. 62, no. 1, pp. 259-268.View/Download from: Publisher's site

 Many countries report high attrition rates among beginning teachers.
 The literature cites many factors that influence a teachers decision to remain in the profession.
 These include remuneration, workload, support, administration and parents.
 It is unclear, however, which factors matter most to teachers and, consequently, where best to direct limited resources.
 This study uses Best-worst Scaling (BWS) and complementary experimental design methods to quantify the relative importance of these factors.
 The results suggest that improving student engagement, experiencing professional challenges and enjoying collegial support are the most important factors influencing teacher decisions to stay in the profession.
 Beginning teachers nominate remuneration, recognition, and external factors (e.g., class size; location) as playing a lesser role in their decision to remain teachers.